wilmoore/php-version/README.md

 Add the following script block to `$HOME/.bashrc`, `$HOME/.zshrc`, or your shell's equivalent configuration file:

+Change `5.x.x` to the version of PHP you'd like your shell to default to or remove `php-version 5.x.x >/dev/null` if you do not wish to have a default version of PHP loaded into your `$PATH`.
+The large comment block is optional:

 **for standard installs (the comment block is optional)**

     ########################################################################################